Difference Between Ripple vs Bitcoin

 |Transactions made through||Currency issued by Ripple Labs (XRP).||Blockchain or mining (BTC).|

 This is a guide to Ripple vs Bitcoin.
-Here we discuss the difference between Ripple vs Bitcoin, along with key differences, infographics, & comparison table.
+Here we discuss the difference between Ripple vs Bitcoin, key differences, infographics, & comparison table.
 You can also go through our other related articles to learn more–